Borax Formula - Meaning. Formula, Resources, Features, Uses, FAQs

 H is Hydrogen

-Subscripts indicate the number of atoms of the respective element in the compound.
+And Subscripts indicate the number of atoms of the respective element in the compound.

 This is a very old compound, known since ancient times, with ancient civilizations knowing its cleansing and preservative properties.
 In the present day, major applications of Borax include being a cleaning agent, laundry booster, and pest control solution.
 It softens water so much that it is used in cleaning applications, which provides the maximum utility of detergents.
 It is an antifungal and a bacteria, which explains its use in cleaning as well.
-Indeed, appreciating the chemical nature and properties of borax is very essential in understanding the different applications that will be seen in the next sections.

-It is the most important compound of boron.
+It is the most important compound of Boron.
 It is a white crystalline solid of formula Na2B4O7⋅10H2O.
 In fact, it contains the tetranuclear units [B4O5(OH)4]2-and correct formula; therefore, is.
 Borax dissolves in water to give an alkaline solution.

 On heating, borax first loses water molecules and swells up.
 On further heating, it turns into a transparent liquid, which solidifies into the glass-like material known as a borax bead.